SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - `debug` is a boolean that, when set to `true`, enables extra logs that are useful for troubleshooting SSR issues.
 In production environments, you should set `debug` to `false` to avoid an excessive number of logs.
 Regardless, the SSR timeout log will capture `SSR rendering exceeded timeout...` even if the `debug` flag is set to `false`.

+  The default value is `false`.

   **Note**: This property is available in version 3.1.0 and later.

-  The default value is `false`.

-- `maxRenderTime` is  the time for how long the render is expected to finish in.Exceeding this timeout will decrease the concurrency limit and allow for the new request to be server-side rendered.
-However, this may not release the rendering resources for the hanging render, which may cause additional memory usage on the server.
-It will log which render is exceeding the render time, which is useful for debugging issues.
+- `maxRenderTime` is the maximum amount of time expected for a render to complete.
+If the render exceeds this timeout, the concurrency limit is decreased, which allows the next request to be server-side rendered.
+However, this may not release the rendering resources for a render that has not completed, which may cause additional memory usage on the server.
+The `maxRenderTime` logs which render exceeds the render time, which is useful for debugging.
 The value should always be higher than `timeout` and `forcedSsrTimeout`.

-Default value is 300 seconds (5 minutes).
+  The default value is 300 seconds (5 minutes).

   **Note**: This property is available in the latest patch versions of 3.1.x and later.

 ## Troubleshooting